 The Communiversity continues to grow.
-This partnership initiative between Maynooth University, Local Leader Partnership Companies and Local Libraries is now in its seventh year.
-2018 saw the continuation of the programme with Northside Partnership; the Southcity Partnership and the Ballyfermot Partnership with some exciting offshoots developing in the areas of collaboration with the Ballyfermot College of Futher Education.
-If you are interested in participating in future courses and live in the following Partnership areas you should contact: Southcity Partnership contact Claudia or Lucy on (01) 4731 296; Ballyfermot Communiversity contact Declan on 01 6235 612.
-Northside Partnership contact Paul on 01 848 5630.
+This partnership initiative between Maynooth University, Local Development Companies and Local Libraries is now in its eight year.
+2018 saw the continuation of the programme with Northside Partnership; the South City Partnership.
+Ballyfermot and Chapelizod Partnership and County Kildare LEADER Partnership are back on board for the latter half of the year and we look forward to working with them again.

 The Communiversity is a first point of contact pre-access programme where people can attend higher education courses in the familiar surroundings of their local libraries.
 To date Maynooth University has set up Communiversities in Dublin, Kildare, Louth and Monaghan.
 Each course begins with a taster session at which the tutors outline their planned programme also explaining to the student that they can ask for specific topics or other subjects to be explored.
 The tutors use short hand-outs on different subjects to stimulate discussion but they are directed by the interests of the group and are encouraged to follow their lead by being flexible with the modules they teach.
 The use of the public libraries as venues mean that university education can be brought out and delivered to people in their own communities.